1Priyanshu/RestAPI/README.md

 The API uses bcrypt service to securely store and compare passwords.
 It also utilizes JWT authentication for user login and authorization.

+## Usage
+Use mongoDB local or Add your own Mongo Atlas Admin Username, (required to be updated in nodemon.json)